unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 This is the instruction for the 2021-glacier-evolution-model repository.
 It contains two scripts.
 Delta-H Parametrization and the built on it Delta-H Implementation.

+## Software

+Both skripts were written in Python 3.9. in the PyCharm 2021.1 Community Edition.

-# Delta-H Parametrization
+## Delta-H Parametrization

 This Script includes the code for parametricing individual glaciers acording to Huss et al. 2010.
 Data used to run the script can be downloaded an preprocessed by your self or downloaded via a google drive folder where no preprocessing via GIS is neccesarry.
-To get access send me a mail to jonas.schild@students.unibe.ch
+To get access send a mail to jonas.schild@students.unibe.ch

 Here a list of the required input data, which has to be saved in to your workspace folder: